 5. Connect with others who speak French locally

 Find a French language meet-up, conversation groups, or start your own.
 Depending on your area, Meetup.com can be a valuable site to find other francophiles.
 Sometimes universities or colleges may be able to help you find francophone connections.
 The Oldenborg Center at Pomona College in Claremont, CA, for example, organizes foreign language conversation tables at lunch time for its students.
 Community members must pay for their meal, but are otherwise welcome to join.
 Try searching online for French conversation groups in your area.

-Depending on your level and interests, this could include cartoons, children’s movies, comedies, documentaries, or any one of a number of other genres.
+Depending on your level and interests, this could include cartoons, children’s movies, comedies, documentaries, or YouTube videos.
 Lower level students often start with subtitles, but transitioning to watching without subtitles when you reach the right level can be a big deal – it means you are understanding enough to follow everyday conversation.
 Remember also: subtitles don’t necessarily have to mean English subtitles.
 For many students, French subtitles for the spoken French can be as helpful as or more helpful than the English.
 By following spoken and written French simultaneously, you are reinforcing both forms and the connection between them.

 7. Keep a diary or journal

 Even at a low level, you can do this.
 Use the limited language you have and find a few simple things to write something about your day.
 I began this at the end of my first year of French from middle school, and when I came back to school after the summer, I had one of the best retention rates in the class.

 8. Read in French

 When you see how the experts write, you will begin to pick up on patterns they use.
 If you are not very advanced, look for children’s books, such as fairy tales or comics.
 Asterix et Obelix and Tintin are two popular French comics series.